Master of Dental Surgery (MDS): Career Path

 Eligibility criteria for an MDS program vary depending on the institution and country, but generally, the following are considered:

-• A Bachelor of Dental Surgery (BDS) degree or equivalent: Most MDS programs require applicants to have a BDS degree or an equivalent dental degree from a recognized institution.
+• A Bachelor of Dental Surgery (BDS) degree or equivalent: Most MDS programs require applicants to have a BDS or equivalent dental degree from a recognized institution.

-• A minimum of 2-year of work experience: Most institutions require that applicants have at least 2 years of work experience as a practicing dentist after graduation from a BDS program.
-This is to ensure that applicants have the necessary hands-on experience to benefit from an MDS program.
+• A minimum of 2 years of work experience: Most institutions require that applicants have at least 2 years of work experience as a practicing dentist after graduation from a BDS program.
+This ensures applicants have hands-on experience that will benefit them from an MDS program.

 • Clearing Eligibility Entrance Test